Eacred/eacrd/docs/README.md

 **2.2 Configuration**<br />

-ecrd has a number of [configuration](https://godoc.org/github.com/Eacred/ecrd) options, which can be viewed by running: `$ ecrd --help`.
+ecrd has a number of [configuration](https://godoc.org/github.com/Eacred/eacrd) options, which can be viewed by running: `$ ecrd --help`.

 <a name="DcrctlConfig" />

-**2.3 Controlling and Querying ecrd via dcrctl**<br />
+**2.3 Controlling and Querying ecrd via eacrctl**<br />

-dcrctl is a command line utility that can be used to both control and query ecrd via [RPC](https://www.wikipedia.org/wiki/Remote_procedure_call).  ecrd does **not** enable its RPC server by default;  You must configure at minimum both an RPC username and password or both an RPC limited username and password:
+eacrctl is a command line utility that can be used to both control and query ecrd via [RPC](https://www.wikipedia.org/wiki/Remote_procedure_call).  ecrd does **not** enable its RPC server by default;  You must configure at minimum both an RPC username and password or both an RPC limited username and password: